loregamer/BG3DialogueFinder/README.md

   SharedSounds was harder:

-  • There are no subtitles for these so I ran the whole directory through OpenAI Whisper Large model (compute time: 134 hours, my CPU is screaming at me).
+  • There are no subtitles for these so I ran the whole directory through OpenAI Whisper Large model (compute time: 141 hours, my CPU is screaming at me).
 Accuracy for any of these files that contain dialogue should be 90-100%.

   • SharedSounds character names are currently only added for the files listed in TealRabbit19’s Point-Click Dialogue Files Database.
-While endlessly useful, by the creator's own admission this database is not 100% accurate.
-These character names can be submitted for revision in the search results.
+While endlessly useful, by the creator's own admission this database is not 100% exhaustive/accurate.

   • ***For any files in SharedSounds that don’t contain dialogue, Whisper will likely have printed garbled nonsense/bizarre sentences.*** If you find any of these feel free to submit an edit on the web app.
 I've cleared out some already but with 200,000+ entries there will still be plenty.

 It is not impossible that some files have been missed - I am far from the best at coding and pretty much everything was scraped/moved/imported using one thrown-together-at-2am python script or another.
 That being said, I'm pretty confident that it's all there.

+### Community Editing

+Any entries/sections of entries that are not definitively 100% accurate have an edit feature.
+Anyone can access this via the <a href="https://bg3dialoguefinder.xyz/">web app</a> and submit revisions.
+All revisions are sent to me for verification - I go through them every few days or so.
+Remember, this is a search-based database - if you submit anything, make sure it's accurate and that your spelling/grammar is correct.

+Abuse of the edit feature (multiple incorrect submissions, multiple submissions with bad spelling/grammar, trolling etc.) will result in an immediate IP ban.

+The offline version does not include an edit feature.
+If you want to make edits, either contribute to the project by using the web app or use any SQL database editor on your offline database.db file.

 ### Usage Examples